Noah T's story

 Made a real difference

 Donna says: “This has made a real difference to our family and Noah now listens well and talks using five word phrases.
-We are so proud of him and incredibly thankful for the financial support that we received from Meningitis Now, which enabled us to access this life-changing therapy.”
+We are so proud of him and incredibly thankful for the financial support that we received from Meningitis Now, which enabled us to access this life-changing therapy.

 To complement the learning Noah has achieved through this therapy, we have also been funding reading and behavioural management sessions for him.
 Like many other children who have had meningitis, Noah suffers with behavioural issues, in addition to hearing, eyesight, and balance difficulties.
 Because of meningitis, Noah is behind with his literacy skills for his age which causes him distress and has resulted in aggressive behaviour problems.

 He gets frustrated not being able to do the same as his peers.
-The sessions he attends help to facilitate a better understanding of the things Noah finds difficult or stressful, in turn, helping to reduce his feelings of anxiety and enabling him to focus on, and develop, his reading skills.
-Noah is making good progress and with improved literacy skills through these sessions, his quality of life will continue to improve.
+The sessions he attends help to facilitate a better understanding of the things Noah finds difficult or stressful, in turn, helping to reduce his feelings of anxiety and enabling him to focus on, and develop, his reading skills."

-Because of meningitis, living with disabilities will create a lifelong challenge for children like Noah.
-We are determined that, with our support, they will get the best possible chances in life to achieve to their fullest potential.
+Meningitis Now are determined that, with our support, they will get the best possible chances in life to achieve to their fullest potential.